robbert-vdh/yabridge/README.md

 `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.dll`,
 then you'll have to copy `~/.local/share/yabridge/libyabridge-vst2.so` to `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.so`.
-This process has to be repeated whenever you download a new version of yabridge.
+This process has to be repeated for all of your installed plugins whenever you download a new version of yabridge.

 Doing the same thing for VST3 plugins involves creating a [merged VST3 bundle](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/vst3loc.html#mergedbundles)